President Trump blasts Democrats, James Comey and the media in campaign-style rally

-President Trump blasted Democrats, James Comey and the media in a campaign-style rally in Michigan Saturday night.
+President Donald Trump blasted Democrats, former FBI Director James Comey and the media in a campaign-style rally in Michigan Saturday night, and urged Republicans not to get "complacent" ahead of the coming 2018 midterm elections.

+Trump addressed a crowd of over 6,000 supporters standing on a turf soccer field at a sports complex in Washington Township, Michigan, a state critical to his victory in the 2016 presidential election.

 "The Democrats don't care about our military ... our borders ...
-I don't think they care about crime," he said.
+I don't think they care about crime," he said, adding, "A vote for Democrats in November is a vote for open border and crime.
+It's also a vote for higher taxes."

+The president lamented the fact that the party who wins the presidency usually loses seats in the following midterm elections, but nonetheless urged Republicans to turn out in November.

 "Nancy Pelosi and her gang," Trump said.
 "They've got to be voted out of office."